How to Get A Personal Loan in 5 Easy Steps

 “Consumers have to understand what type of loan they are getting,” Toms said.
 “If you are going for a secured loan, like a mortgage, it will always have a lower interest rate.
 If it is an unsecured loan, you are dealing with a higher cost of capital.
 Consumers need to understand that going into it.”

-You can shop for the best personal loan interest rates here.
-All you need to do is answer some questions and LendingTree can provide you a range of loan options.
+You can shop for personal loan interest rates here.
+All you need to do is answer some questions and LendingTree may be able to provide you with a range of loan options from partners in their network.

 5. Receive your money